Consumer Medicine Information

 or puncture in your gastrointestinal tract

-heart problems, abnormal heart beat
+heart problems, including an abnormal heartbeat

 Do not take this medicine if you take any of the following medications:

-ketoconazole, fluconazole, itraconazole or posaconazole
+ketoconazole, fluconazole, voriconazole, itraconazole or posaconazole

-ritonavir or siquinavir
+ritonavir or saquinavir

 erythromycin, clarithromycin or telithromycin